Qrivi/KVM/README.md

 ```shell
 sudo nano /etc/netctl/bridge
 ```
 Below is a basic bridge configuration that should suffice for most use-cases.
-More exotic bridge configurations are not in scope of this guide.
+More exotic bridge configurations are beyond the scope of this guide.
 Make sure `BindsToInterface` is set to your ethernet interface (which is `eth0` if Predictable Network Interface Names is disabled) and `Interface` "makes sense" (by convention it should start with `br`).
 ```text
 Description="Bridge Connection for KVM"
 Interface=br0